sud03r/graph-partitions/README.md

-This repo contains some experimental code to explore possiblity of speeding up traversals between partitions of a graph.
+This repository contains some experimental code to explore possiblity of speeding up traversals between partitions of a graph.

 ### Details
 ------------